mouse-reeve/kyranides/book_1.md

 Wine a Pint and an half, with the tender
 Buds of the Herb XL, and Coriars Galls ℥iij.
-Boyl two thirds away; this cures Dysenteries and Lienterics, and broken Bones of the hands, and every Disease of the Arse, and every such thing, if it be drunk.
+Boyl two thirds away; this cures Dysenteries and Lienteries, and broken Bones of the hands, and every Disease of the Arse, and every such thing, if it be drunk.
 A Decoction of the
 Leaves also, drunk with a little Honey, asswages